 Trim the hair on the back of the hocks.
 Place the Pom on the table and the front of the back legs are trimmed in a similar manner to the front legs.

 When trimming the tail area, be aware that no amount of trimming will disguise a poor tail set.

 Sanitary Trim Pomeranian Style

 Trimming hair around the Pomeranian’s anus for cleanliness is recommended.
 Hair should be trimmed around the anus in a circle shape.

-Trimming any untidy hairs on the body of your Pomeranian Retain the required outline foremost in your thoughts.
+Trimming any untidy hairs on the body of your Pomeranian, Retain the required outline foremost in your thoughts.
 Use the tips of the ears as your guide to the height of the ruff.
 Trim the top of the ruff level with the ear tips with thinning shears.

-Brush hair downwards and raise a layer at a time with your pin brush, then trim any straggly hairs in a semi-circle with your thinning shears.
-Repeat layer by layer.
+Brush hair downwards and raise a layer at a time with your pin brush, then trim any straggly hairs in a semi-circle with your thinning shears—repeat layer by layer.
 Brush the hair outwards and into ridges on the sides of his body.